mjmelito/Bakery/README.md

 ## Description

-This C# application was designed and built to help factory managers keep track of their machines and manage the engineering staff that is responsible for maintaining them.
+This C# application was designed and built to help factory managers keep track of their flavors and manage the treating staff that is responsible for maintaining them.

 ## Setup/Installation Requirements